nightfurys/enterprise-docs/content/docs/installation/helm/aks/_index.md

 weight: 2
 ---

-This document will walkthrough the installation of Anchore Enterprise in an Azure Kubernetes Service (AKS) cluster and expose it on the public internet.
+This document will walk you through the installation of Anchore Enterprise in an Azure Kubernetes Service (AKS) cluster and expose it on the public Internet.
 ## Prerequisites

 - A running AKS cluster with worker nodes launched.
 See [AKS Documentation](https://docs.microsoft.com/en-us/azure/aks/) for more information on this setup.
 - [Helm](https://helm.sh/) client on local host.
-- [Anchore CLI](https://docs.anchore.com/current/docs/installation/anchore_cli/) installed on local host.
+- [Anchore CLI](https://docs.anchore.com/current/docs/installation/anchore_cli/) installed on a local host.

 Once you have an AKS cluster up and running with worker nodes launched, you can verity via the followiing command.